SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/clear-creek/clear_creek_holding_survey_qc.md

-These data were collected by the U.S. Fish and Wildlife Service’s, Red Bluff Fish and Wildlife Office’s, Clear Creek Monitoring Program.These data encompass spring-run Chinook Salmon redd index data from 2000 to 2019, spring-run Chinook Salmon escapent index surveys from 2008 to 2019, and spring-run Chinook Salmon carcasses retrieved on redd and escapement index surveys from 2008 to 2019 on Clear Creek.
-Data were collected on lower Clear Creek from Whiskeytown Dam located at river mile 18.1, (40.597786N latitude, -122.538791W longitude \[decimal degrees\]) to the Clear Creek Video Station located at river mile 0.0 (40.504836N latitude, -122.369693W longitude \[decimal degrees\]) near the confluence with the Sacramento River.
+These data were collected by the U.S. Fish and Wildlife Service’s, Red Bluff Fish and Wildlife Office’s, Clear Creek Monitoring Program.These data encompass spring-run Chinook Salmon redd index data from 2000 to 2019.
+Data were collected on lower Clear Creek from Whiskeytown Dam located at river mile 18.1, (40.597786N latitude, -122.538791W longitude
+\[decimal degrees\]) to the Clear Creek Video Station located at river mile 0.0 (40.504836N latitude, -122.369693W longitude \[decimal degrees\]) near the confluence with the Sacramento River.

 **Timeframe:** 2008 - 2019